elite-lang/EliteOld/doc/manual/DesignManual.md

 ### The Generator of Common Nodes Tree

 Abstract Class, which is the most usage of the functions to building the AST, can derive types of each kind of leaf nodes.
-Those nodes may represent one kind of statements in our grammer, a simple expression, or just a number.
+Those nodes may represent one kind of statements in our grammar, a simple expression, or just a number.

-For the consideration about that our grammer should have extensibility, we won't arrange the statement node, and all kinds of the node types will be a basic constant or a data type.
+For the consideration about that our grammar should have extensibility, we won't arrange the statement node, and all kinds of the node types will be a basic constant or a data type.

 We just defined some basic nodes for identity, types and constant fields: